-Gold Coast Legal Centre and Advice Bureau gives legal advice to both landlords and tenants in relation to rent owing, notice to leave, breach of lease, bond disputes and general duties and responsibilities of tenants and landlords.
+Gold Coast Community Legal Centre gives legal advice to both landlords and tenants in relation to rent owing, notice to leave, breach of lease, bond disputes and general duties and responsibilities of tenants and landlords.

 Queensland Law Society can refer you to a private solicitor who can advise tenants and landlords on residential or commercial tenancies.

 The following organisations may also help you with your tenancy problem.
 They do not provide legal advice.

 Residential Tenancy Authority provides information to all tenants, lessors, agents, residents and service providers in Queensland, and also provides additional services including a dispute resolution service.

 TICA maintains a list of tenants who have defaulted in their obligation.

 The Department of Communities, Housing and Digital Economy provide retirement village services, including information about types and lists of retirement villages, dispute resolution and general information for residents and potential residents.